ChromMob/SkidFuscatorGradle/README.md

 ![obrazek](https://user-images.githubusercontent.com/62996347/211897648-96f86a39-ed47-42ab-8495-2c36c69cf7b5.png)

+4. If you want to use exclusion put exclusion.txt into the skidfuscator folder.

 ### Compile your project like you would always do.
 1. Run skidfuscate task.
 2. In intellij you can use the gradle menu on the right.